shaack/cookie-consent-js/README.md

         }
     },
     modalId: "cookieConsentModal", // this may not be changed
-    cookieName: "cookie-consent-accept-all"  // this may not be changed }
+    cookieName: "cookie-consent-tracking-allowed"  // this may not be changed }
 ```